-Mbizana covers an area of 2806 km2 with 32 wards.
-Winnie Madikizela - Mandela Local Municipality falls under the Alfred District Municipality in the Eastern Cape Province.
-This is a very rural Municipality with a population that is 319943 (StatsSA: CS: 2016.
-The Municipality is characterized by youthfulness of its population with 47% of the total population less than 35 years of age and 48% of the population economically active.
-Consistent with the national trends 55% of the population is women.
+Mbizana as a goegraphical area covers about 2806 km2 and divided into 32 municipal wards.
+This local government geographical area is named Winnie Madikizela - Mandela Local Municipality under the Alfred District Municipality in the Eastern Cape Province.
+The municipality is 98% rural, has a population of 319 943 residing in 61 383 households (StatsSA: CS: 2016).
+The Municipal population is characterized by youthfulness of its population with 77% of the total population less than 35 years of age and 48% of the population economically active.
+Consistent with the national trends 56% of the population is women.
 The statistics tell us that we have to develop policies and programmes that will address the plight of the young people and women in the main.
-Mbizana is 98% rural.